 - The table consists of 7 periods and 18 groups

-- Period indicates the value of ‘n’ (principal quantum number) for the outermost or valence shell.
+- The period indicates the value of ‘n’ (principal quantum number) for the outermost or valence shell.

-- Same number of electrons is present in the outer orbitals (that is, similar valence shell electronic configuration
+- The same number of electrons is present in the outer orbitals (that is, similar valence shell electronic configuration

 - Within a given period atomic radius decreases from left to right.
 This is due to the effect of increase in nuclear charge while the electrons are being added to the same shell.